AndrewSigorskih/ZDL-Docker/README.md

 SIGIL episodes can be downloaded from Romero's <a href="https://romero.com/sigil">website</a>.
 Note that those still need DOOM.wad to run.

-### 1.Set up mountable directories
+### 1. Set up mountable directories

 Create folder for WADS somewhere on your machine (for example, `"$HOME/games/doom/wads"`) and place WADs you posess in it.
-Modify `DOOMWADDIR` variable in the sh script to point for the WAD dir.
+Modify `DOOMWADDIR` variable in the sh script to reference this directory.

 Create second folder for storing game saves.
 Modify `DOOMSAVEDIR` variable in the script to correctly reference it as well.